Understanding Usage Tracking

 When You Hit a Limit

-When the evaluated-account count reaches the plan limit and overages are not enabled:
+When the evaluated-account count reaches the plan limit and overages are not enabled, nothing errors and nothing is lost:

 Overages